Due to the impact of COVID-19 we're changing how the course is delivered.

 Programme in detail

-The programme will cover core topics in physics, geophysics, geology and mathematics, plus a choice of advanced modules in geophysics.
+The programme will cover core topics in physics, geophysics, geoscience and mathematics, plus a choice of advanced modules in geophysics.
 Major features include training in practical geophysics, exploration geophysics (particularly seismology), planetary-scale geophysics and geophysical inverse theory.

 You will work within one of our research groups to undertake a significant geophysical research project in your final year.
 This provides excellent training in research methodology for an academic or industrial research career.